ENSpunks/Timeland/ReadMe.md

 #### **Introduction**

-Causal Relativity reinterprets both Special and General Relativity by eliminating the time dimension, resulting in simplified equations within a three-dimensional spatial framework that remain consistent with both SR and GR.
-This theory unifies phenomena traditionally described by separate velocity-dependent and gravity-dependent equations in 4D spacetime into a single, coherent Causal Geometry equation for 3D space.
-Moreover, Causal Relativity offers a resolution to General Relativity's singularities without requiring a quantum theory of gravity.
+**Timeland**, inspired by Edwin Abbott’s *Flatland*, provides an illustrative analogy: just as Flatland uses 2D creatures to explore the implications of higher dimensions, where relative to a circle moving through 3D Timeland fabric, but to the 3D observer this is flstland moving relative to a Sphere in 3D space without time.

-**Timeland**, inspired by Edwin Abbott’s *Flatland*, provides an illustrative analogy: just as Flatland uses 2D creatures to explore the implications of higher dimensions, Timeland frames the experience of time as causal interactions in Flatland.
+The Theory of Causal Relativity builds on this analogy disregarding time time as a spatial phenomenon and unifying relativistic effects through a new geometry, **causal geometry**.

 The Theory of Causal Relativity builds on this analogy, treating time as a spatial phenomenon and unifying relativistic effects through a new geometry, **causal geometry**.